iclr-blogposts/2024/_posts/2024-05-07-primacy-bias-and-why-it-helps-to-forget.md

 Each trial is considered expensive (our agent doesn't want to freeze).
 A good algorithm will maximize the number of successful crossings in the 10,000 attempts.
 Each attempt is saved to the replay buffer and any reset will fully reinitialize all weights.

 The advantage of this environment is that it is very fast.
 A trial of 10,000 crossings with a replay ratio of 1 completes in 10 seconds on a CPU.
+The disadvantage of this environment is that it's incredibly simple, and findings might not generalize to more complex problems.

 ### Results